chan19dot/chan19dot/README.md

 - 👋 Hi, I’m @chan19dot(Srichandan)
-- 👀 I’m working as a Full stack developer in Hyderabad, India
+- 👀 I’m working as a Full stack developer
-- 🌱 I’m currently learning React-query
-- 💞️ I’m looking to collaborate on Java, React Js, Angular, SpringBoot, Python.
+- 💞️ I’m looking to collaborate on Java, React Js, Angular, SpringBoot, Python, C, C++, Flutter
 - 📫 You can reach me by dropping a mail on srichandan99@gmail.com

 <!---